MicroEJ/docs/ApplicationDeveloperGuide/sectionSimulatorOptions.rst

 *Description*:

 Heap Size allocated by the Simulator.
-It is used to allocate object on Java Heap, but also immutable objectss.
+It is used to allocate object on Java Heap, but also immutable objects.
 It thus must be at least equal to the sum of option_java_heap_ and option_immortal_heap_.
 Value is in kilobytes.